-“Basically, we try to make an honest sake,” says Yoshihiko Nishioka, the brewery’s director.
+“Basically, we try to make an honest sake,” says Yoshihiko Nishioka, the brewery’s senior adviser.
 “For us, that’s a sake that is gracious and accommodating.
 We don’t go in much for sakes with assertive individual characteristics.
 In a word, we make the kind of sake we like to drink ourselves, and that the people from around here can be proud of.”

 There are 27 sake breweries in Gunma, most of them quite small with the toji-owners working side by side with the brewery workers.
 There are few pretensions, and the brewers freely exchange information with one another.
 In many breweries, Seitoku included, the toji do not belong to traditional guilds.
 They make Gunma sake as they see it, and the brewery workers are all from Gunma too.